eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/protocol-specification-things-messages.md

 and change the type from incoming to outgoing.
 Here is a simple JavaScript function that shows how you could respond to a given Message.
-It takes the original Message, the response payload and status code and returns the response Message you can send via WebSocket.
+It takes the original Message, the response payload and status code and returns the response Message you can send using a Ditto Protocol binding.

 ```javascript
 createTextResponse = function(originalMessage, payload, statusCode) {